oracle/node-oracledb/doc/api.md

   numeric or value error: character string buffer too small* or *NJS-016: buffer is too small for OUT binds* occurs.

-  A default value of 200 bytes is used when `maxSize` is not provided for OUT binds of type `oracledb.STRING` or `oracledb.BUFFER`.
+  A default value of 200 bytes is used when `maxSize` is not provided for OUT binds that are returned in Strings or Buffers.

   A string representing a UROWID may be up to 5267 bytes long in node-oracledb.

 For [PL/SQL Associative Array binds](#plsqlindexbybinds) a
-[`maxArraySize`](#executebindParams) property is also required
+[`maxArraySize`](#executebindparammaxarraysize) property is also required.

-Note that before a PL/SQL block returns, all OUT binds should be set to NULL or, for REF CURSORS, to an empty result set.
+Note that before a PL/SQL block returns, all OUT binds should be explicitly set to a value.
+This includes bind variables that will be ignored.
+Set simple variables to NULL.
+Set REF CURSORS to an empty result set.
 See this [GitHub Issue][102].

 #### <a name="outbinds"></a> Accessing OUT Bind Values